openhab/openhab-addons/bundles/org.openhab.binding.e3dc/README.md

 ```
 ## Going further

 Setup and configured everything the right way?
 Congratulations, you've now the actual E3DC values on your table.
-Don't sto and go ahead!
+Don't stop and go ahead!

 ### Persistence

 You can see in the example item configuration, that I added some items to the "persist".
-Feel free to choose your own Groupname but this opens the possibility
+Feel free to choose your own group name but this opens the possibility
 to store the items in a database.
 See following *.persist file configuration how this can be established.

 ```